innateessence/innateessence/README.md

 # About Me

 * Full Stack web developer.
-* Lifelong tinkerer since 13 years of age.
+* Began tinkering at 12 years of age.
+* I've been learning and applying technical concepts ever since.
 * Sometimes I upload things.

 ### Some tooling I use regularly, and roughly when I began solving problems with them